CBD Hemp Oil Products

-Update: The DEA has done something I consider underhanded and illegal.
-They have very quietly passed legislation saying that CBD oil is illegal now.
+Update: The DEA is attempting to do something that many, including myself, consider illegal.
+They have very quietly submitted legislation to make CBD oil illegal.
+Unfortunately, insanely, the state of Alabama has already declared this good medicine, which is not in the least able to make a person high, illegal.
 This despite the fact that it has almost zero THC and cannot be used to "get high" but has very strong medicinal properties that they FDA is trying simultaneously to deny (official position is no medical value) and approve (several prescription medications containing cannabidiol on fast tract to approval now).
 It's the most ludicrous expression of greed and control I've seen in recent years.
-The new law is illegal but will probably have it's intended effect.
+Industrial hemp, from which CBD oil is extracted, is not a drug so, as far as I can see, the DEA should have no power to legislate it. but this new move may temporarily have it's intended effect.
 That is how the DEA and FDA continue to control the American people.
-Most will remove CBD oil products out of fear or retaliation.
+Some may remove CBD oil products out of fear or retaliation.
 It is not unfounded fear.
 Many natural health product manufacturers have found themselves on the nasty business end of a DEA or FDA raid.

 This page is not about getting high.
 It's not about smoking pot.
 It's not about recreational marijuana.
 It's about non-THC Cannabidiol (CBD), a compound naturally occurring in the marijuana plant.
 Having said that, Full plant marijuana is something I want legalized as well.
 Most of America wants that.
 This medicinal plant has no business being classified the way it is now.